erindb/explanations/experiments/exp2-alan-and-bill-tugowar.md

 How strong do you think Alan is? very weak ----------[]--------- very strong

-How strong do you think Bob is? very weak ----------[]--------- very strong
+How strong do you think Bill is? very weak ----------[]--------- very strong

 How hard do you think Alan tried?
 Alan didn't try at all ----------[]--------- Alan tried his best

-How hard do you think Bob tried?
+How hard do you think Bill tried?
-Bob didn't try at all ----------[]--------- Bob tried his best
+Bill didn't try at all ----------[]--------- Bill tried his best

 ## other explanations:

 * "Because Alan tried."
-* "Because Bob is weak."
+* "Because Bill is weak."
-* "Because Bob was lazy."
+* "Because Bill was lazy."
 * "Because he won."
 * "Because."